Flag of Agin-Buryat Okrug

-The flag of Agin-Buryat Okrug, in the Russian Federation, is a vertical tricolour of blue, yellow and white.
+The state flag of Agin-Buryat Okrug in eastern Russia is a vertical tricolour of blue, yellow and white.
 The flag is charged with a yellow partial Soyombo symbol at the upper end of the blue band.
 The Soyombo is a cultural symbol of the Mongol people and is also present on the flags of Mongolia and Buryatia.

-The flag was designed by Buryat artist, Bato Dampilon.
+The flag was designed by the Buryat artist Bato Dampilon.
 It was adopted on July 6, 2001.
-The proportions are 2:3.
+Its proportions are 2:3.